-TOP3 funds are to be used to support the on-site customized professional learning provided by LSI, subs as needed for teachers to participate.
-Additionally, funds will be used to provide tuition reimbursement for teachers to obtain Master's Degree as part of collaboration with local university.
+TOP3 funds are to be used to support the on-site customized professional learning provided by LSI, subs as needed for teachers to participate during the school year and stipends for teachers to participate during the summer.
+Additionally, TOP3 funds will be used to provide tuition reimbursement for teachers to obtain Master's Degree as part of collaboration with local university.